GEORDIE DIALECT WORDS R to T

 Wey-Aye: An emphatic exclamation of reply meaning “Well Yes, of course!” occasionally coupled with the word ‘man’ as in the perceived archetypal Geordie phrase “Wey-Aye Man” that is most often overused by novice Geordie imitators.

-Whe : Who.
-Now often mockingly associated with Sunderland as in the phrase ‘whe’s keys are these?’ but evidence particularly from old songs shows it was prevalent in Tyneside too.
+Whe: Who.
+Now often mockingly associated with Sunderland as in the phrase “whe’s keys are these?” but evidence, particularly from old songs (including the Blaydon Races) shows that it was a prevalent word on Tyneside too.

 Why-Aye: Misspelling and mispronunciation of Wey-Aye or Whey-Aye (See Wey-Aye).